haddigan/stock-ticker/README.md

 yarn start
 ```

 This will run the client and server apps in parallel.
 Note that there are required environmental variables that need to be set.
-See `.env.sample` for details.
+For local development, you can use one `.env.development.local` file in the project root, in dev mode this will be consumed by both the client and server apps.
+See `.env.development.local.sample` for details.
 An alphavantage API key is required to run locally, you can get one here: https://www.alphavantage.co/support/#support

 ## API Rate Limit